fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Message size: up to 256KB of text)</li>
   <li>Require Message Group ID and Message Deduplication ID</li>
   <li>AWS recommend using separate queues when you need to provide prioritization of work</li>
+  <li>Short polling and long polling are used to control the amount of time the consumer process waits before closing the API call and trying again.</li>
   <li>Security
     <ul>
       <li>Encryption: message are encrypted in trasit (HTTPS) by defaul but not at rest (can do using KMS)</li>